-Recent reforms have meant a renewed focus on building capacity to better secure the rule of law in Burma.
+Recent reforms have meant a renewed focus on building capacity to better secure the rule of law in Myanmar.
 Much attention has been rightly focused on high-level institutional development in the courts, government administrations and law-enforcement agencies.

 Yet achieving rule of law demands also a bottom-up approach which enables the wider citizenry to participate and create an environment in which rule of law can be achieved.
 However, the individuals and organisations who can lead such a process at grassroots level currently lack the necessary knowledge, skills and networks.